 Built from low-cost, low-energy, shipping containers, the flexible design approach has a focus on sustainability and efficiency.
 The aim of the project is to create a place where things are possible and therefore the design allows for flexible spaces that can evolve.

-The project once complete will create around 250 jobs within 50 different spaces across the site.
+The project has created around 250 jobs within 50 different spaces across the site.
 The project is a partnership with Lambeth Council and The Collective and is conceived as an incubator of local talent.
 It has already received widespread acclaim within the architecture community and beyond, and has been shortlisted for an NLA temporary space award 2015.

 You can find out more on the dedicated website here.